EvanZimmerman307/Reinforcement-Learning-Stock-Trading-Bot-/README.md

 ### 3. Evaluate the Agents and Ensemble Strategies

 Evaluate the performance of the trained agents and test ensemble strategies (simple averaging, weighted averaging, and meta-agent).
-The evaluation calculates metrics like cumulative returns and Sharpe ratio:
+The evaluation calculates metrics like cumulative returns and annual volatility:

 ```bash
 python eval.py